 Coach Loomis is a Professor of Physical Education at Swarthmore College specializing in racquet sports.
 Over the years, he has taught classes in table tennis, badminton, cardio tennis, and Racketlon (a combined racquet sport event that involves table tennis, badminton, squash, and tennis),.

-As a competitive tennis player growing up, Loomis was a top ranked junior tennis player from the Mid-Atlantic area and played #1 singles and #1 doubles for the University of Maryland.
-After graduating, he earned an ATP world ranking in doubles and was a mixed doubles gold medalist in the World Maccabiah Games.
-He recently started playing tournaments again and was ranked #1 in the Middle States/ Philadelphia District in the 35 and over division in 2010.
+As a competitive tennis player growing up, Loomis was a top ranked junior tennis player from the Mid-Atlantic section and played #1 singles and #1 doubles for the University of Maryland.
+After graduating, he earned an ATP world ranking in doubles and was a gold medalist in the 2001 World Maccabiah Games.
+In 2010, he returned to the competitive arena and achieved a #1 ranking in the Middle States/ Philadelphia District in the 35 and over division.

-Coach Loomis began his coaching career overseas in Jakarta, Indonesia where he helped train the Indonesian Junior National Team.
-After a year, he returned to school and earned a master's degree in Exercise Science from Miami (Ohio) University and helped the men's tennis team to 2 consecutive conference championships.
+Coach Loomis began his coaching career overseas in Jakarta, Indonesia where he helped train the Indonesian Junior National Team which also supported Fed Cup and Davis Cup players.
+After a year abroad, he returned to earn a master's degree in Exercise Science from Miami (Ohio) University and helped the men's tennis team to 2 consecutive conference championships.
 He then took the helm at his alma mater (Maryland) and was the head coach of the men's team and assistant coach for the women's team team.
 While performing his coaching duties, he also completed an M.B.A. from the R.H.
 Smith School of Business.

-He is a resident of Swarthmore, PA with his family, Jill and their 7 year-old son, Chance.
+He is a resident of Swarthmore, PA with his family, Jill and their 12 year-old son, Chance.